suptalentdev/ethereum-example/README.md

 #### Configuring RaribleSDK

-For this example we use simple non styled .tsx template and local state management. full example of `App.tsx` you can find in `src/` folder in root of repository.
+For this example we use simple non styled .tsx template and local state management. full example of app you can find in `src/` folder in root of repository in App.tsx and Dashboard.tsx components.

 Let's create a new function in the App.tsx file named `handleInit`.
 Which serves to check the presence of the Metamask provider in the browser and create an instance of the SDK.